Southclaws/ScavengeSurvive/porting/porting-log.md

 moved to sampctl 1.14.1 with a token to avoid the unauthenticated GitHub rate limit, Taskfile given ensure, build and run tasks.

+## Commit 7: stop the server when the runner stops

+Found during final verification.
+Interrupting the runner left `omp-server` running with nothing supervising it.
+The runner returned from its signal loop and exited before the goroutine watching the cancelled context could stop the child.

+There was a second problem in the same place.
+The server loop treated any exit as a reason to restart, so during shutdown it would have waited five seconds and started a fresh server on the way out.
+It now checks whether the context has been cancelled first, and the wait itself is interruptible.

+The runner now cancels and waits for the server goroutine before returning, and kills the process group if it has not stopped fifteen seconds after being asked.

+Verified both directions: interrupting the runner leaves no server process behind, and killing the server process makes the runner start a new one that loads the gamemode again.

 ## Open items

 - 1449 weak tag mismatch warnings and 294 deprecated spelling warnings.
 Fixing